skip to main content

 Third Party Individuals and Organizations

-To register a third party free speech event at The University of Mississippi campus, please click here or visit the following link: https://olemiss.campuslabs.com/engage/submitter/form/start/607693 .
+To submit a third party free speech event at The University of Mississippi campus, please click here or visit the following link: https://olemiss.campuslabs.com/engage/submitter/form/start/607693 .

 Fronting